4 of our favourite Peak District Waterfalls

 • Grindleford Station car park is at the bottom of the gorge and features a cafe and toilet at the station.

 • Longshaw Estate car park is excellent for a selection of walks, and parking is free for National Trust members.
-There is a cafe, toilet, picnic tables and a used bookshop here.
+There is a cafe, toilet, picnic tables and a used bookshop.

 • Haywood car park is slightly further than the other car parks to the gorge.
 However, the woodland at the start of the Padley Gorge trail is beautiful.
 It’s free parking for National Trust members.

-The above car parks are pay and display and are subject to change depending on the time of year.
-There is free parking at the long layby on top of the gorge, which is a great place to park for families; it’s next to Burbage Brook, a popular picnic and paddle spot.
+The above car parks are pay-and-display and subject to change depending on the time of year.
+Free parking is at the long layby on top of the gorge.
+It’s next to Burbage Brook, a popular picnic and paddle spot.
 There is also an ice cream van here.

 There are plenty of places for refreshments near Padley Gorge.
-We love The Fox House, a country pub with a lovely garden area to enjoy.
-It is near Woodcroft car park in Longshaw; it’s dog friendly too.
-The Grouse Inn is another good choice; it’s a family-owned pub serving delicious homemade food.
-They are dog friendly and have a big terrace and patio with scenic views.
-Finally, the Maynard near Grindleford serves fresh, tasty food and afternoon tea in their lovely garden.
+We love The Fox House, a country pub with a lovely garden area.
+It is near Woodcroft car park in Longshaw; it’s dog-friendly, too.

 Lumsdale Falls in the Lumsdale Valley, Peak District